sergiusens/blog/content/posts/snapcraft 3.0.md

 Since the declaration of the `base` keyword is done manually by the user, some plugins have introduced semantic changes into how they operate as well.

-Below is the set of plugins whith interesting changes and new properties available to the user.
+Below is the set of plugins with interesting changes and new properties available to the user.

 ### ant